 Thank you Dwayne and the Food & Health subcommittee for leading the charge on supporting policies that improve the health and well-being of all Philadelphians!

 The Food & Health Subcommittee seeks to bring diverse voices and leadership to its work.
-Meeting times and locations vary.
-If you would like more information about the Food & Health Subcommittee, please contact Chairs Kelly Courts and Radha Pennotti.
+This subcommittee does not convene at this time.
+If you would like more information about the Food & Health Subcommittee or are interested in convening, please contact Radha Pennotti.